 |MapGazer – Using Waypoints|

 A waypoint is a position on the surface of the earth, which MapGazer can display on maps as a simple ‘X’ mark, a dot, or as an icon (see screenshots).
 Waypoints can be recorded by any smartphone with a GPS (Global Positioning System) receiver or by other GPS devices, or can be created using MapGazer or another application.
 Waypoints are saved in GPX (Global Positions eXchange format) files.

 To load a GPX file, use the Marks → Load marks from GPX file menu item (or press the ‘L’ key).
 This will open a dialog which you can use to select the GPX file to open.
 Any marks (tracks, routes, waypoints, etc.) in the file will then immediately be shown on the map (MapGazer will adjust the map view to the centre of the marks, but you may have to change or zoom the map, or move it, for the marks to be in view).

 Depending on the source of the GPX file, waypoints may have a default (brown) colour or may have a colour that was selected when it was recorded, and will use a default icon unless otherwise specified.

 To create a waypoint, right-click on the map where you want to position the waypoint and select Add new waypoint from the pop-up menu.
-This will show the new waypoint and also open a Properties dialog which you can use to set its name, icon, colour, etc. You can adjust (left-click and drag) the position of a waypoint while the dialog is displayed.
+This will show the new waypoint icon and also open a Properties dialog which you can use to set its name, icon, colour, etc. You can adjust (left-click and drag) the position of a waypoint while the dialog is displayed.

 You can also create a waypoint at the centre of the view, using Marks → Add new waypoint at centre (or press the ‘w’ key).

 To move a waypoint, left-click on it and drag it to a new position.
 A waypoint loaded from GPX can be reset (reloaded from the original GPX data) by right-clicking on the waypoint and selecting Reset waypoint on the pop-up menu.